hyprwm/hyprpaper/README.md

 # hyprpaper

-Hyprpaper is a blazing fast wallpaper utility for Hyprland with the ability to dynamically change wallpapers through sockets*.
+Hyprpaper is a blazing fast wallpaper utility for Hyprland with the ability to dynamically change wallpapers through sockets.
 It will work on all wlroots-based compositors, though.

-*todo

 # Installation